About Me

 Benedict Coyne is specialist in employment, industrial and workplace law and a passionate advocate for human rights.
 Prior to his call to the Bar, Benedict was an Accredited Specialist in Workplace Relations through the Queensland Law Society (QLS) and the Law Institute of Victoria (LIV).

-Benedict draws on a decade of diverse, varied and innovative litigation experience at national preeminent law firms and more recently as Executive Counsel and Special Counsel respectively at two boutique Queensland law firms listed in Doyle’s Guide.
+Benedict draws on over a decade-and-a-half of diverse, varied and innovative litigation experience at national preeminent law firms and more recently as Executive Counsel and Special Counsel respectively at two boutique Queensland law firms listed in Doyle’s Guide.
 Benedict also has experience in criminal prosecution and defence, and is briefed to appear in coronial inquests.
 He has experience as a solicitor in child protection matters and appearing in Royal Commissions and Commissions of Inquiry.

 Prior to being called to the private Bar, Benedict practised as a solicitor in Brisbane working for a national class actions firm and a specialist Queensland employment law and discrimination law firm.
 While practising as a solicitor, Benedict successfully obtained Specialist Accreditation in Workplace Relations Law from the Law Institute of Victoria (LIV) and the Queensland Law Society (QLS) which he maintains at the Private Bar.
-Benedict was previously Associate to Justice Mordy Bromberg on the Federal Court of Australia in Melbourne and national president of Australian Lawyers for Human Rights (ALHR) for two consecutive terms.
+Benedict was previously Associate to Justice Mordecai Bromberg on the Federal Court of Australia in Melbourne and national president of Australian Lawyers for Human Rights (ALHR) for two consecutive terms.
 Benedict completed his Masters in International Human Rights Law at the University of Oxford with Distinction.
 In 2021 Benedict was appointed as a Member of the Mental Health Review Tribunal for a three-year appointment.

 Prior to being called to the Bar, Benedict successfully obtained Specialist Accreditation in Workplace Relations Law from the Law Institute of Victoria (LIV) and the Queensland Law Society (QLS).
 Benedict has experience in representing both employers and employees in matters in multiple jurisdictions including the Federal Courts, the State Courts, the Fair Work Commission, the Queensland Industrial Relations Commission (QIRC), the Australian Human Rights Commission (AHRC) and the Queensland Human Rights Commission (QHRC).
 In 2021 Benedict was appointed by the Governor-in-Council as a part-time Member of the Mental Health Review Tribunal (MHRT).